maksumics/user_management_system/README.md

 ## Info

 #### This system provides basic operations to manage with users and user permissions.
-There are features like adding, editing, viewing, deleting user, and also to assign a specific permission with some user.
+There are features like adding, editing, viewing, deleting users, and also to assign a specific permission with some user.
 #### Used RDBMS is SQL Server Express, connection string in appsetings file point to localhost server and database name "mistral_users".
 There is just one migration, for creating database.
 Application don't seed any initial data.

 ## API Specification

-### GET api/users?pageNumber=&pagesize=
+### GET api/users?pageNumber=&pageSize=

 #### Return all users, with paginated result, both parameters has it's default values, pageNumber is 1 and pageSize is set to be 10 by default.